How to Install GParted on Ubuntu 26.04, 24.04 and 22.04

 Verify the PPA version is active by checking the package source:

-Expected output with pinning active:
+Relevant output with pinning active includes:

 Ubuntu 24.04: